shivakar/gdupes/README.md

 # gdupes
 A multithreaded tool for identifying duplicate files written in Go.

-gdupes is greatly inspired by [fdupes](https://github.com/adrianlopezroche/fdupes)
+gdupes CLI is greatly inspired by [fdupes](https://github.com/adrianlopezroche/fdupes).
+One of the design goals was to keep the option flags and the tool output as close to fdupes as possible to be a viable drop-in replacement.

 ## Installation